Wynncraft-Veterans/website/src/content/docs/guild/anni.md

 modDate: 2025-08-16
 ---

+<small>This section was written by Holidaze and edited by Wenweia</small>

 Annihilation (or Anni for short) is currently the only major world event in Wynncraft, and appears roughly once every 3 days.
 A countdown will be shown 11-12 hours in advance, allowing players to plan accordingly.
 The event itself involves facing off against Annihilation at the nether portal near Detlas.

 ## Annihilation in VETS